tbs1-bo/feinstaub-json-mqtt-bridge/sphinx_doc/index.rst

 <https://github.com/tbs1-bo/feinstaub-json-mqtt-bridge/blob/master/playbook-deploy.yml>`_
 to get more details about the deployment process.

-The tool will be installed as daemontools service.
+The tool will be installed as supervisord service.
 Option ``-K`` asks for the sudo-Passwort - only needed if daemontools must be installed.

 To test the service you can now post a sample request found in the file